-7.2.36 Erase Security Registers (44h)
+7.2.35 Erase Security Registers (44h)

-The W25Q64FV offers three 256-byte Security Registers which can be erased and programmed individually.
+The W25Q16DW offers four 256-byte Security Registers which can be erased and programmed individually.
 These registers may be used by the system manufacturers to store security and other important information separately from the main memory array.

 The Erase Security Register instruction is similar to the Sector Erase instruction.
 A Write Enable instruction must be executed before the device will accept the Erase Security Register Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the three security registers.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the four security registers.

-ADDRESS A23-16 A15-12 A11-8 A7-0 Security Register #1 00h 0001 0000 Don't Care Security Register #2 00h 0010 0000 Don't Care Security Register #3 00h 0011 0000 Don't Care
+ADDRESS A23-16 A15-12 A11-8 A7-0 Security Register #0 00h 0000 0000 Don't Care Security Register #1 00h 0001 0000 Don't Care Security Register #2 00h 0010 0000 Don't Care Security Register #3 00h 0011 0000 Don't Care